sudomaaz/Whatsapp-Bot/README.md

-# Rewriting current bot completely groundup using TypeScript and Design patterns.
+# Rewriting the bot again from scratch using TypeScript and Design patterns.
 This repo is archived and demo for what a whatsapp bot is.
+The new repo currently is private and soon to be launched.

 **Made completely out of NodeJs and Websockets.
 Special thanks to Baileys library to enable interaction with whatsapp web**